transferwise/pipelinewise/dev-project/README.md

 **Note**: Log files are generated at each run at `~/.pipelinewise/postgres_dwh/postgres_db/log/` State file with incremental and log based positions generated at `~/.pipelinewise/postgres_dwh/postgres_db/state.json`.
-Next time when running the same command, the incrementally and log based (CDC) replicated tables will capture the changes starting from the previously replicated position.
+Next time when running the same command, the incrementally and log based (CDC) reproduced tables will capture the changes starting from the previously reproduced position.

 If you want to connect to any of the test databases by a db client (CLI, MySQL Workbench, pgAdmin, intelliJ, DataGrip, etc.), check the `.env` file in the main folder of the repository for the credentials.